 - If you wear contact lenses, if possible, wear your glasses instead.
 If you don’t have glasses please bring a case for your contacts.

-- Medications for breathing problems (such as inhalers) and/or medications for chest pain
+- Medications for breathing problems (such as inhalers), medications for chest pain, or both.

-You will get general anesthesia to put you to sleep during the procedure.
-Your doctor will make a very small incision (surgical cut) in your scrotum.
-He or she will examine your testes using a tiny microscope and remove small pieces of tissue from your testes.
-Then, your doctor will close the incision with sutures (stitches).
+You will get general anesthesia (medication to make you sleepy) to put you to sleep during the procedure.
+Your healthcare provider will make a very small incision (surgical cut) in your scrotum (the pouch of skin holding your testes).
+They will examine your testes using a tiny microscope and remove small pieces of tissue from your testes.
+Then, your healthcare provider will close the incision with sutures (stitches).

 After Your Procedure